-At The Claims Partnership, we specialise in negotiating settlements for ill and injured patients who have been affected by cancelled operations or delayed treatment.
+At The Claims Partnership, we specialise in negotiating no win, no fee settlements for ill and injured patients who have been affected by cancelled operations or delayed treatment.
 In many cases, these delays can be so severe that they result in worsening symptoms; we’re here to ensure you are treated fairly.

 Our expert solicitors will handle your case with great care, dignity and respect to ensure no further distress is caused.

 How do I file a claim for cancelled operation compensation?